 In today’s multiscreen world, it’s clear having the ability to create apps that wow people is a must.
 Many training resources and solutions are obviously available for developers they can utilize when learning to create apps.
 For designers, there are less resources and tools to produce engaging, immersive mobile experiences.
 Training and tutorials on how to build for mobile that don’t rely on a lot of prerequisite coding knowledge are even more slim.
 In my opinion, the best solution, is to simply jump into the process of creating for mobile, and Adobe’s design products help a designer do just that.

 I wanted to share with you some important features and an overview of Adobe’s Digital Publishing products – Adobe InDesign and Adobe Digital Publishing Suite – that designers might find interesting and need to know when starting out creating digital publications for mobile devices.

 Adobe Digital Publishing Suite Overview

-There are several things that you may not realize when first consider creating an digital publication with Adobe InDesign and Digital Publishing Suite.
+There are several things you may not realize when first consider creating a digital publication with Adobe InDesign and Digital Publishing Suite.
 The first is that you have to have an Adobe account (which most designers have already, but just in case, you will have to register).
 You also need a Creative Cloud subscription to get access to the full tool suite from Adobe.
-On top of that, an Apple Developer account is also required in order for the app to be submitted to the store for public distribution.
+An Apple Developer account is also required in order for the app to be submitted to the store for public distribution.